 After reading a question, answer it in your mind before reviewing the answer options.
 This will help prevent you from talking yourself out of the correct answer.

-Want to decrease the test pressure?
-Use the process of elimination.
 Cross out all the answers you know are incorrect, then focus on the remaining answers.
-Not only does this strategy save time, it greatly increases your likelihood of selecting the correct answer.
+Not only does this strategy save time, it increases your likelihood of selecting the correct answer.

-"All of the above" and "None of the above"
+Know when to avoid selecting "All of the above" or "None of the above"